 Strathcarron Station House is situated in one of the most peaceful, beautiful areas of the Scottish Highlands and has an abundance of places to visit, things to do and wonderful eating places all within easy reach.

 Whether you just want to relax and take it easy or indulge in something a bit more energetic, you can find it all in this lovely part of Scotland.
 Walking (for the fit and not so fit!), fishing, golf, activities in or on the water, colourful gardens to explore, historic castles, an abundance of local crafts, or just sampling fine Highland hospitality and cuisine, it’s all here.

 Hopefully the following will give you some inspiration to help you plan your holiday and there's plenty more on the excellent Destination Lochcarron website.
 Rupert and Lin are always happy to help you make the most out of your time in the area.

 Places to visit

 Where else to begin than with the world-famous Kyle line itself!
 Step out of your holiday accommodation onto the platform and take the train east to Inverness or west along the shore of Loch Carron to Plockton and on around the rocky coast to Kyle of Lochalsh.
 From Kyle, you can walk over the bridge to the Isle of Skye or take a bus trip or organised tour around this wonderful island.
-A trip on the Kyle line is a must and if you would like more information, there is a small museum and shop run by the Friends of the Kyle Line on the platform at Kyle.
-An excellent day trip would be to take the 1048 train from Strathcarron, returning from Kyle at 1713.
+A trip on the Kyle line is a must and an excellent day trip would be to take the 1048 train from Strathcarron, returning from Kyle at 1713.
+If you are a rail enthusiast, there's as excellent museum in the station building in Kyle which is run by the Friends of the Kyle Line.

 Just along the road from Strathcarron is the beautiful Attadale Gardens, with plenty to see in Spring, Summer and Autumn.